ShawnMcCool/game-prototyping-language/README.md

 # behaviors

 start_at behavior {
-  actor's position's x = x
+  my position x = x
-  actor's position's y = y
+  my position y = y

+  # Just like in Behat, where Given/When/Then are the same
+  i do_stuff
 }

 moves_linearly behavior {